“The Hospital Everyone Wants, and the Chaos That Comes With It” - ObI | The Digital Waiting Room

 Reddit is where patients go at 2 a.m. when scared.
 I monitor dozens of communities for clinically meaningful posts: dangerous myths, gaps between belief and evidence, stories guidelines cannot capture.
 This series -- ObGyn Intelligence on Reddit -- dissects them against the literature, because ObGyns who ignore social media ignore the most unfiltered window into what patients think, fear, and do between appointments.

 The r/nycparents subreddit has a dedicated megathread for NYP Weill Cornell’s Alexandra Cohen Hospital for Women and Newborns -- 398 comments and counting.
-A New York Magazine/The Cut article recentlt criticized the hospital for overcrowding, long triage waits, dismissive nurses, and one memorable case of in-room fleas.
+A New York Magazine/The Cut article recentlty criticized the hospital for overcrowding, long triage waits, dismissive nurses, and one memorable case of in-room fleas.
 The Reddit community offers a messier and more nuanced picture: most people who delivered there loved it; most grievances are structural, not clinical.

 The staff gets high marks.